danielcorocaescu/TGPSI1622P_DanielCorocaescu_2222120/README.md

 CashControl

 ## 🇬🇧
 ### CashControl is a personal financial management application designed to help users record, view, edit, and delete incomes and expenses.
-The application is built using C# and Windows Forms, with a backend database managed by SQL Server (SSMS).
+The application is built using C# and Windows Forms, with SQL Server (SSMS).
 The primary language of the application is English.

 ### To use this application, follow these steps:
 ```